Christina Shannon, ND, MBA, FABNO

 Practicing Since: 2003

-A Fellow of the American Board of Naturopathic Oncology (FABNO), Shannon earned her doctorate degree in naturopathic medicine at Bastyr University in Kenmore, Washington.
-She graduated magna cum laude with a bachelor of science degree from the State University of New York in New York City.
-She has also served as an adjunct faculty member at the Connecticut Center for Massage Therapy in Westport and the Housatonic Community College in Bridgeport, Connecticut.
-Shannon is a member of the American Association of Naturopathic Physicians and the Oncology Association of Naturopathic Physicians.
+A Fellow of the American Board of Naturopathic Oncology (FABNO), Shannon earned her professional degree in naturopathic medicine at Bastyr University in Kenmore, Washington.
+She graduated magna cum laude with a Bachelor of Science degree from the State University of New York in New York City.
+Shannon is an elected lifetime member of the International Honor Society Beta Gamma Sigma, the Association to Advance Collegiate Schools of Business.
+She is also a member of the American College of Healthcare Executives, the Society for Integrative Oncology, the American Association of Naturopathic Physicians and a board member of the Oncology Association of Naturopathic Physicians.

 Read blog posts by Dr. Christina Shannon